LibCity/Bigscity-LibCity-Docs/source/user_guide/usage/parameter_tuning.md

 # Parameter Tuning

-Similar to the training and eveluation of a model, LibTraffic provides researchers with a script `hyper_tune.py`  to automatically search for hyper-parameters.
+Similar to the training and eveluation of a model, LibCity provides researchers with a script `hyper_tune.py`  to automatically search for hyper-parameters.
 The script is implemented based on the third-party open source library [Ray Tune](https://docs.ray.io/en/master/tune/index.html).

 Same as `run_model.py`, `hyper_tune.py` also supports a series of command line parameters to allow user to adjust the experiment configuration.
 In addition to the command line parameters supported by `run_model.py` , `hyper_tune.py` also supports the following unique parameters:

 * `space_file`: The configuration file which specifies the hyper-parameter search space.
 Defaults to `None`.

 * `scheduler`: The trial sheduler which will be used in `ray.tune.run`.
 Defaults to `FIFO`.
-Now, LibTraffic supports `FIFO`, `ASHA`, `MedianStoppingRule`.
+Now, LibCity supports `FIFO`, `ASHA`, `MedianStoppingRule`.
 (A trial is to sample once from the search space and then perform training and evaluation.)

 * `search_alg`: The search algrothim which will be used in `ray.tune.run`.
 Defaults to `BasicSearch`.
-Now, LibTraffic supports `BasicSearch`,  `BayesOptSearch`, `HyperOpt`.
-LibTraffic will use the loss as search metric.
+Now, LibCity supports `BasicSearch`,  `BayesOptSearch`, `HyperOpt`.
+LibCity will use the loss as search metric.

 * `num_samples`:  The number of times to sample from hyper-parameter space.
 Defaults to `5`.